Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 Point Clouds do not have feature data.

-For details on all other layer types, see [feature data](../docs/1.6/featureData.cmn.md).
+For details on all other layer types, see [feature data](../docs/1.7/featureData.cmn.md).

 ### <a name="class-feature"></a> Class Feature

 A Feature is a single object within a GIS data set.
 It usually represents a real world feature.

-For more details 3D objects and point scene layer, see [feature data](../docs/1.6/featureData.cmn.md).
+For more details 3D objects and point scene layer, see [feature data](../docs/1.7/featureData.cmn.md).

 ### <a name="class-featureAttribute"></a> Class FeatureAttribute

 A FeatureAttribute is a field carrying a value.
 This value may be a list of complete attributes used with reports or metadata.

-For 3D Objects and Point Scene Layers, see [feature attribute](../docs/1.6/featureAttribute.cmn.md).
+For 3D Objects and Point Scene Layers, see [feature attribute](../docs/1.7/featureAttribute.cmn.md).

 ### <a name="class-geometry"></a> Class Geometry

 This is the common container class for all types of geometry definitions used in I3S.

-For more details Integrated mesh and 3D objects scene layer, see [geometry](../docs/1.6/geometry.cmn.md).
+For more details Integrated mesh and 3D objects scene layer, see [geometry](../docs/1.7/geometry.cmn.md).

 ### <a name="class-geometryparams"></a> Class GeometryParams

 This is the abstract parent class for all GeometryParams classes (GeometryReferenceParams, VestedGeometryParamas, SingleComponentParams).
 It does not have properties of its own.

-For more details Integrated mesh and 3D objects scene layer, see [geometry params](../docs/1.6/geometryParams.cmn.md).
+For more details Integrated mesh and 3D objects scene layer, see [geometry params](../docs/1.7/geometryParams.cmn.md).

 ### <a name="class-geometryreferenceparams"></a> Class GeometryReferenceParams

 Instead of owning a geometry exclusively, a feature can reference a Geometry defined for the node.
 Using GeometryReferenceParameters allows clients to pre-aggregate geometries for many features.

-For more details Integrated mesh and 3D objects scene layer, see [geometry reference params](../docs/1.6/geometryReferenceParams.cmn.md).
+For more details Integrated mesh and 3D objects scene layer, see [geometry reference params](../docs/1.7/geometryReferenceParams.cmn.md).

 ### <a name="class-vestedgeometryparams"></a> Class VestedGeometryParams

 VestedGeometryParams extends GeometryParams.
 It is the abstract parent class for all concrete ("vested") GeometryParams classes that directly contain a Geometry definition.
 The definition can be either an ArrayBufferView or an Embedded Geometry.

-For more details Integrated Mesh and 3D objects scene layer, see [vested geometry params](../docs/1.6/vestedGeometryParams.cmn.md).
+For more details Integrated Mesh and 3D objects scene layer, see [vested geometry params](../docs/1.7/vestedGeometryParams.cmn.md).

 ### <a name="class-singlecomponentparams"></a> Class SingleComponentParams

 SingleCompenentParams extends VestedGeometryParams.
 It uses one texture and one material, and can be used with aggregated geometries.

-For more details Integrated mesh and 3D objects scene layer, see [single component params](../docs/1.6/singleComponentParams.cmn.md).
+For more details Integrated mesh and 3D objects scene layer, see [single component params](../docs/1.7/singleComponentParams.cmn.md).

 ### <a name="class-GeometryAttribute"></a>Class GeometryAttribute

-For more details regarding 3D objects scene layer and point scene layer, see [domains](../docs/1.6/domain.cmn.md).
+For more details regarding 3D objects scene layer and point scene layer, see [domains](../docs/1.7/domain.cmn.md).

-For more details Integrated mesh and 3D objects scene layer, see [geometry attribute](../docs/1.6/geometryAttribute.cmn.md).
+For more details Integrated mesh and 3D objects scene layer, see [geometry attribute](../docs/1.7/geometryAttribute.cmn.md).

 ## <a name="shared-resources"></a>Shared Resources

+**Note: Shared resources are deprecated with spec version 1.7.**  The [material definition](../docs/1.7/materialDefinition.cmn.md) and [texture defintion](../docs/1.7/textureDefinition.cmn.md) are now independent resources.

 Shared Resources are models or textures stored as a JSON file that can be shared among features within the same layer.
 The Shared Resources are stored in the subtree of the current node.
 This approach ensures an optimal distribution of shared resources across nodes, while maintaining the node-based updating process.

-Shared resources include the [material definition](../docs/1.6/materialDefinition.cmn.md) and [texture defintion](../docs/1.6/textureDefinition.cmn.md) for the resource regarding Integrated mesh and 3D objects scene layer.
+Shared resources include the [material definition](../docs/1.7/materialDefinition.cmn.md) and [texture defintion](../docs/1.7/textureDefinition.cmn.md) for the resource regarding Integrated mesh and 3D objects scene layer.

-For more details regarding Integrated mesh and 3D objects scene layer, see [shared resources](../docs/1.6/sharedResource.cmn.md).
+For more details regarding Integrated mesh and 3D objects scene layer, see [shared resources](../docs/1.7/sharedResource.cmn.md).

 ### <a name="class-component"></a> Class Component

 *Note: Class Component is not used by ArcGIS Clients.
-[DrawingInfo](../docs/1.6/drawingInfo.cmn.md) is used instead.* Component objects provide specific geometry information.
+[DrawingInfo](../docs/1.7/drawingInfo.cmn.md) is used instead.* Component objects provide specific geometry information.
 This is used to determine which material to use during rendering.

 <table>
 	<tr>